sebas77/Svelto.ECS/README.md

 ## In case of bugs

-just open an issue here, I come here pretty often :).
+Best option is to fork and clone https://github.com/sebas77/Svelto.ECS.Tests, add a new test to reproduce the problem and request a pull.
+Then open a github, I come here pretty often :).
 Also feel free to contact me on twitter or leave comments on the blog!

 ## [The Github wiki page](https://github.com/sebas77/Svelto.ECS/wiki)